 The Michigan Ross MBA essay questions are among the shortest — both by word count and number of questions posed — among top business schools.

-In a recent webinar, Ross Senior Associate Director of MBA Admissions, Taya Sapp, shared reasons for the program’s unique approach to learning more about candidates.
 In previous application cycles, applicants were indeed asked standard questions such as, “Why Ross?”
-The Admissions team found that responses tended to mirror some version of its very own website – not very insightful or useful in Ross’s competitive selection process.
-The decision was made to streamline questions and require succinct replies (a mere 100 words!).
+The admissions team found that responses tended to mirror some version of its very own website; this was not very insightful or useful in Ross’s competitive selection process.
+In responses, Ross decided to try a unique approach, Ross Senior Associate Director of MBA Admissions Taya Sapp told Fortuna.
+The school streamlined questions to require succinct replies (a mere 100 words!).
 The tight word count is intentionally designed to force applicants to be laser-focused in their answers.

 How to Tackle the Michigan Ross MBA Essay Questions